Episode 3: Organized Chaos

 “Forgot me?” it seemed to say.

-“Yes, but between us, you played dirty — you hid in the back door!”
+“Yes, but between us, you played dirty.
+You hid in the back door!”
 I replied.

 I made an action plan: easy exercises first, difficult ones after.